aschmiedeke/gbtdocs/docs/source/how-tos/index.rst

 Quick Guides
 ============

+These quides contain end-to-end instructions, i.e. how to set up specific observations and how to calibrate and post-process the obtained data.

 .. button-link:: quick_guides/HI_single-pointing.html
     :color: primary
     :tooltip: Practical steps to obtain a single-pointing HI spectrum using either position-switching or frequency-switching.